anibalbezerra/IBSC_FGH/README.md

 The evaluation of the oscillator strength, used with the absorption, requires a Heaviside step function.
 Such a function is defined inline as **Heaviside**, using the *lambda* syntax.

 To define the kinetic energy operator we need a matrix of indexes to be used with the cosine function.
-Such a matrix depends only of the number of point in the grid and can be reused for several potentials, if the grid doesn't change.
-Two inline neested for loops are used to construct the indexes matrix **MM**.
+Such a matrix depends only on the number of points in the grid and can be reused for several potentials if the grid doesn't change.
+Two inline nested for loops are used to construct the indexes matrix **MM**.

-The inline **Tl** function together with the **hh** function define the piecewise kinect operator.
+The inline **Tl** function together with the **hh** function defines the piecewise Kinect operator.
 The sum over all the cosines is given by the **HH** matrix.
-As in the case of the index matrix, the **HH** can be resused if the number of points of the grid doesn't change.
+As in the case of the index matrix, the **HH** can be reused if the number of points of the grid doesn't change.

 *4) Semiconductor properties.*

-Since the solar cell is defined by the semiconductors that form it, the next cell defines the semiconductros properties.
-We used the juntion of AlGaAs and GaInAs as the hosts, but they can be exchanged to explore other regions of response for the cell.
-The quantum well itself is comprised by the GaInAs layer, surrounded by the AlGaAs layer.
-The quantum well height is defined by the bad gap discontinuity amongst the semiconductors.
-The band gap of the AgGaAs layer is controlled by the aluminum concentration, defined by the variable **cy**, while the band gap of the GaInAs is controlled by the indium concentration give by the variable **cx**.
+Since the solar cell is defined by the semiconductors that form it, the next cell defines the properties of the semiconductors.
+We used the junction of AlGaAs and GaInAs as the hosts, but they can be exchanged to explore other regions of response for the cell.
+The quantum well itself is comprised of the GaInAs layer, surrounded by the AlGaAs layer.
+The quantum well height is defined by the bandgap discontinuity amongst the semiconductors.
+The bandgap of the AgGaAs layer is controlled by the aluminum concentration, defined by the variable **cy**, while the bandgap of the GaInAs is controlled by the indium concentration given by the variable **cx**.

 *5) Defining the square well potential.*

 The potential profile is defined using the numpy's **argwhere** function.
-Since the grid is centered around the origin, the absolute value of the quantum well's width is enought to define the whole quantum well.
-We define the valence and conduction bands potential profiles separately by the arrays **VBV** and **VBC**.
+Since the grid is centered around the origin, the absolute value of the quantum well's width is enough to define the whole quantum well.
+We define the valence and conduction band potential profiles separately by the arrays **VBV** and **VBC**.